-Collected car batteries are sent to Ariel Batteries and they get separated into different components.
-The lead is separated from the polypropylene (plastic case) and fed into a furnace to be melted down.
-It is then used to manufacture new batteries.
-The polypropylene is washed and recycled and the acid is treated and neutralized.
-New automotive batteries are typically made with up to 80 percent recycled materials.
+Car batteries are sent to Ariel Batteries where they're separated into different components.
+The lead is separated from the polypropylene (plastic case) and melted down in a furnace, and used to manufacture new batteries.
+The plastic case is washed and recycled.
+The acid is treated and neutralised.
+New car batteries are typically made with up to 80% recycled materials.

 - Cameras and photographic equipment

-Collected cameras and photographic equipment is sent to Norstar Steel Recyclers.
-Steel is broken down through a variety of methods, including sorting, shredding, shearing, oxy cutting, baling and compacting.
+Collected cameras and equipment are sent to Norstar Steel Recyclers.
 After processing, recycled metal is sold as a raw material to local and international end users.

 Clean and dry cardboard only.

 Cardboard is sent to Australian Paper Recovery in Laverton for sorting.
-It is then onto local Victorian industry to make apples packing and egg boxes.
+It then goes onto local Victorian industry to make apple packing and egg boxes.

-- Glass bottles and jars (clean, no lids)
+- Plastic bottles labelled 1 and 2 (clean, empty and no lids)

 - Computer waste

-E.g. desktops, laptops, computer mice, monitors, printers, disk and CD drives and other computer parts
+Including: desktops, laptops, computer mice, monitors, printers, disk and CD drives and other computer parts.

-Computer waste is sent to MRI E-cycle Solutions and broken down into separate materials.
-They are then recycled into things such as key boards, garden equipment, glass bottles, windows, car bodies, copper tubes and jewellery.
+Computer waste is sent to Tech Collect and broken down into separate materials.
+They are recycled into things such as key boards, garden equipment, glass bottles, windows, car bodies, copper tubes and jewellery.

 - Electrical equipment

-E.g. stereo equipment, CD players, DVD and VCR recorders, kettles, toasters, blenders and any other electrical items with a cord
+Including: stereo equipment, CD players, DVD and VCR recorders, kettles, toasters, blenders and any other electrical items with a cord.

 Electrical equipment is sent to Norstar Steel Recyclers.
-Steel is broken down through a variety of methods, including sorting, shredding, shearing, oxy cutting, baling and compacting.
-After processing, the recycled metal is sold as a raw material to local and international end users.
+After processing, recycled metal is sold as a raw material to local and international end users.

 - Glass jars and bottles

-Lower quality glass, which cannot be made into new glass bottles and jars, is sent to Alex Frazer to be used as a sand replacement for road resurfacing and other construction projects throughout Victoria.
+Lower quality glass which cannot be made into new glass bottles and jars, is sent to the Alex Frazer Group to be used as a sand replacement for road resurfacing and other construction projects throughout Victoria.